FREQUENTLY ASKED QUESTIONS

 - Wilderness Advanced First Aid

-- Leadership skills training including communication, feedback, group development
+- Leadership skills training including communication, feedback, group development and conflict resolution

 - Technical skills training including trail building, backcountry travel, camp set up, leave no trace, chain saw, and fencing